Flowering Dogwood Trees

 Where and How Do the Dogwoods Grow?

 Native to North America the flowering dogwood grows best in zones 1 through 9 which for the most part covers the entire United States as well as Europe and Asia.
-Dogwoods are pretty hardy trees that will grow in many different types of soil but they grow best in soil that is moist and well drained.
-Dogwood trees can grow in shady areas or in full sun.
+Dogwoods are rather hardy trees that will grow in many different types of soil, but they grow best in soil that is moist and well drained.
+Dogwood trees can grow in shady areas or full sun.

 Diseases That Affect the Dogwood Tree

 Diseases that are common but not fatal among dogwoods are: